Best Debate Topics for Students To Explore Today is the day you...

 Turnitin:

-Turnitin, on the other hand, feels more institutional.
-The interface is functional but not exactly beginner-friendly.
-It’s usually accessed through your university’s LMS (like Moodle or Blackboard) and lacks the sleek, modern feel Grammarly offers.
+Turnitin, on the other hand, is more related to academic writing.
+Its interface is fine (It works!), but I can’t say it’s user-friendly.
+It is mostly accessible through the university’s LMS (like Moodle or Blackboard), thus mostly lacking the sleek, modern feel Grammarly Offers.

 Mobile Friendly | Not optimized for casual mobile use. |